boo62/biotrack/README.rst

 The Problem
 -----------

 Biological databases are under constant revision due to new discoveries.
-Biological models often contain tens or hundreds of components (e.g. proteins, metabolites) which are described in such databases.
+Biological models often contain tens or hundreds of components (e.g. proteins, metabolites), which are described in such databases.
 It would be useful to track updates to model components in a database (or in databases), without having to trawl through entries for each component.
 This could be particularly useful, if a model is revisted after a long time.

 Description
 -----------